antoniormrzz/stylus-workplace/README.md

 ## Notes

-> you can find dev css with sourcemaps in `./css` and prod compressed versions in `./compressed`
+> you can find dev css with sourcemaps in `./css`, prod compressed versions in `./compressed` and vendor prefixed prod compressed versions in `./vendor` (in most cases you should use `./vendor` files)

 > uses gulp-cli v2 and gulp v4